 I had no clue what I would run into when I signed my contract with the Ministry of Foreign Affairs to join a dairy training project in Tanzania that was about the establishment of a Dairy Training Centre, called LITI Buhuri.
 Of course I could do the project as I graduated as a Tropical Animal Production Expert!
 Haha, what a mistake!

 On arrival we slowly became aware that the Training Centre was based on the presumption to train staff who were employed at the few large-scale dairy farms that were created on some run down sisal estates.
-Many year earlier they had the typical Dutch design large-scale dairy farm model installed with some hundreds of ‘Friesian’ cows partly housed in large covered sheds and with machine milking parlours.
-Such a dairy farm was recently build at LITI Buhuri.
+Many years earlier they had the typical Dutch design large-scale dairy farm model installed with some hundreds of ‘Friesian’ cows partly housed in large covered sheds and with machine milking parlours.
+Such a dairy farm was recently build at LITI Buhuri too.
 However, at the time I arrived, the commercially run large-scale dairy farms at the sisal estates had already ceased operations due to many, many huge problems.
-Against all odds, the large-scale farm at LITI Buhuri was kept operational for some more years however, with financial, containers full with material imports and managerial help from the Dutch Government….
+Against all odds, the large-scale farm at LITI Buhuri was kept operational for some more years however, with financial, containers full with imported spare-parts and managerial help from the Dutch Government….

 Probably because of our fresh arrival and un-biased perceptions we realised that the existing large-scale farming system was totally inappropriate for the local conditions and we shifted quite soon towards a very different management system based on THE SMALLHOLDERS focus!